by Jamie Mack

 Stopping power for all the momentum that Nys can generate comes in the form of a set of carbon Euro-X brakes.
 The wide-profile TRP Carbon Adjust Euro-X brakes provide a mix of braking power, adjustability and mud clearance.
 Nys forgoes braking power for mud clearance by setting the straddle cables high (as Issue 7 readers will know, this is a useful trick for when conditions get sloppy).

 While he has every tire available on race day, Nys was riding on Dugast Rhinos at Gavere.
-Dugast, like Colnago, has a reputation as the exotic, most-expensive brand in cyclocross, and thus compliments his bike well.
+Dugast, like Colnago, has a reputation as the exotic, most-expensive brand in cyclocross, and thus complements his bike well.
 The 32mm Rhinos that Nys was running are the standard ‘cross tire for muddy days in Europe, with many companies working hard to play catch-up.

 The frame and the components combine for a package that very few riders can afford, but many will lust after.
 Some may even sacrifice the college fund to pull together a similar ride to tear through the local races – Cyclocross Magazine spotted a Colnago Cross Prestige as a pit bike during a C race at Cow Palace in San Francisco.
 But the rest of us will just have to live vicariously through the Cyclocross Magazine Pro Bike Profiles.